Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter07.rst

 In this section we look at how to insert mathematical formulae into a text document.

-The example code is in |math_ques|_, but most of the formula embedding is performed by :py:meth:`.Write.add_formula`:
+The example code is in |math_ques|_, but most of the formula embedding is performed by :py:meth:`.Write.add_formula` that is invoked when :py:meth:`.WriteTextCursor.add_formula` is called:

 .. tabs::

     .. code-tab:: python

+        # in Write Class
         @classmethod
         def add_formula(cls, cursor: XTextCursor, formula: str) -> bool: cargs = CancelEventArgs(Write.add_formula.__qualname__)